 Chances are that the German government would restrict or prohibit the acquisition of medical companies by non-EU or EFTA entities in light of the COVID-19 crisis.
 Such sale of a crucial medical company could presumably be considered to endanger the public order and security of Germany.
 Other than in other EU member states, the German government could currently in principle not prohibit the acquisition of such company by an investor from the EU or EFTA.
-There are currently no specific legislative amendments underway enlarging the scope of application so as to protect troubled companies.
+Initiated already before the COVID-19 crisis, the government is currently reforming the German foreign investment review laws.
+In implementing the EU Screening Regulation (Regulation (EU) 2019/452), foreign investments would be subject to review and potential restrictions not only if there is an "actual risk" but already if there is a "probable impairment" of the public order and security of Germany or another EU member state.
+Transactions regarding particularly sensitive companies, such as operators of critical infrastructure, will be provisionally ineffective until the review is concluded.
+The catalogue of particularly sensitive companies will be extended by further industries such as artificial intelligence, robotics, semiconductors, biotechnology, quantum technology as well as possibly pharmaceuticals and vaccines production.

-The EU Commission has furthermore issued guidelines for the conduct of foreign investment reviews by the EU member states via a communication of 25 March 2020.
-In these, the EU Commission calls on member states to conduct foreign investment reviews diligently, especially with regard to acquisitions of companies in the health sector.
-Those EU member states that do not provide for the review of foreign investments under domestic law are called upon to introduce foreign investment review regimes.
-The EU Commission asks member states in any case to take the impacts of foreign investments in companies especially in the health sector on other EU member states into account.
+The EU Commission has furthermore issued quidelines for the conduct of foreign investment reviews by the EU member states via a communication of 25 March 2020.
+In these, the EU Commission calls on member states to conduct foreign investment reviews diligently, especially with regard to acquisitions of companies in the health sector, and to take the implications on other EU member states into account.